-Few movies truly change the course of moviemaking, and fewer still had more influence than a certain little horror item that went into wide release exactly sixty years ago this week.
+Few movies truly changed the course of moviemaking.
+Fewer had more influence than a certain little horror item that went into wide release exactly sixty years ago this week.
 One of the most talked about and written-up films of all time began as Hitchcock’s personal challenge to himself.
-Cheap horror pix were cleaning up at the box office, even some by a director who was imitating The Master of Suspense’s personal appearances in his own trailers.
+Cheap horror pix were cleaning up at the box office, even some by a director that imitated The Master of Suspense’s personal appearances in his trailers.
 Hitch determined to beat them at their own game.
-Made on as tight a budget as the independents, his Psycho would be different — it would deliver real horror film shocks and scares instead of mild haunted-house thrills.
+Made on as tight a budget as the independents, his Psycho would be different — it would deliver real horror film shocks instead of mild haunted-house thrills.

 Psycho upset applecarts all over Hollywood.
 Robert Bloch’s gruesome story was a true-life horror that nobody in their right mind would consider filming.
 It had lust, madness, implied incest, matricide and mutilation.
-As scripted by Joseph Stefano, the story structure knocked audiences for a loop, unexpectedly killing off the main character and turning the rest of the movie into a nervous game of hide and seek.
+As scripted by Joseph Stefano the story structure knocked audiences for a loop, unexpectedly killing off its main character and turning the rest of the movie into a nervous game of hide and seek.
 We expect a knife-wielding killer granny to burst from any corner of the screen at any time.
-A second heroine walks into harm’s way with no idea that she’s setting herself up as knife bait: “I can handle a sick old woman.”
+A second heroine walks into harm’s way with no idea that she’s fresh knife bait: “I can handle a sick old woman.”

-Psycho shifts gothic notions of inherited evil and supernatural spells into the age of modern psychology.
+Psycho updates gothic notions of inherited evil and supernatural spells into the age of modern psychology.
 Many people fear death when they should fear the loss of psychological liberty.
 The pathetic Norman Bates has lost control of his personality.
 He’s cursed by a back-story welter of sex and violence: a dominating parent was just too much strain on Norman’s mind.
-But he’s not the only one caught in a ‘personal trap.’
+He’s not the only one caught in a ‘personal trap.’
 The frustrated lovers Marion Crane and Sam Loomis struggle with financial woes.
-In her nothing job Marion watches as a rich client ‘buys’ happiness for his daughter.
+At her nothing job Marion watches a rich client ‘buy’ happiness for his daughter.
 Sam must live in the back room of his hardware store.
 He’s weighed down by his father’s debts, that stifle his life more effectively than any gothic curse.

-Hitchcock’s most taboo breaking, history making shock scene is a murder montage that splinters a stabbing death into dozens of short, sharp edits.
+Hitchcock’s most taboo breaking, history-making shock scene is a murder montage that splinters a stabbing death into dozens of short, sharp edits.
 We’re convinced we’re seeing content unacceptable for 1960 — flesh-piercing stabs (no) and nudity (well, sort of).
-The sequence ends like a horrible joke, with death staring back at us, glassy-eyed and inert.
-The camera executes some amazing maneuvers that communicate the desolation of murder far better than words could.
+The sequence ends like a horrible joke, with death staring back at us glassy-eyed and inert.
+Amazing camera maneuvers communicate the desolation of murder far better than words.
 We follow Marion Crane’s lifeblood as it is flushed down the shower drain.

-Modern audiences that didn’t experience Psycho in a theater can’t know the impact it had when new… it was Big.
-Lila searches the death house, seeing odd statuary and a creepy depression in a bed … and then takes in Norman’s room with its pitiful toys.
+Modern audiences that didn’t experience Psycho in a theater can’t know its impact when new… it was Big.
+Lila searches the death house, finding odd statuary and a creepy depression in a bed … and then takes in Norman’s room with its pitiful toys.
 An unhappy stuffed rabbit is the limit of despair.
-Lila opens a journal and reacts to what’s written inside — our imagination jumps to vile possibilities.
+Lila opens a journal and reacts to what’s written inside, and our imagination jumps to vile possibilities.

-What Psycho possesses that all but a few horror films do not is genuine profundity.
+Psycho possesses what few horror films have — genuine profundity.
 Critics Raymond Durgnat and especially Robin Wood made the case that Hitchcock films are the cinematic equal of great literature.
 As Robin Wood explains, the focus is on eyes.
 The ‘camera eye’ continually pushes forward in search of unknown horrors.
-The eyes of the stuffed birds are dead, and stare without seeing; the State Trooper’s opaque sunglasses make him an emotionless judge of Marion’s suspicious behavior.
+The dead eyes of the stuffed birds stare without seeing; the State Trooper’s opaque sunglasses make him an emotionless judge of Marion’s suspicious behavior.
 Mrs. Bates’ hollow eyes are lifeless black pits that reflect Lila’s fear back in her face.
 Robin Wood points out the most horrible eye of all, Marion’s staring pupil.
 It’s a sympathetic eye that weeps a teardrop even after Marion is gone.
 It might be saying, ‘What happened?’ or ‘I was once alive, look at me now’ or ‘You’re next, every last one of you.’

 The finale in the holding cell expresses a cosmic alienation much like the alien hotel room in Kubrick’s 2001.
 The room is a featureless limbo that will continue forever.
 The real Norman is not really present: his original personality has retreated to a safe corner of his skull.
 His protective mother has come forward to mind the front door against all those menacing creatures outside.
 The only other presence is a fly, a reminder of ugliness and decay.
 Hitchcock has taken us to a bitter end beyond understanding.
 Sam and Lila have survived but feel utterly defeated.
 A clinical explanation for the horror isn’t going to make any of it any better.

-Realizing that some of his ideas and plot twists had sailed over audiences’ heads, in the 1950s Hitchcock began adding a ‘Hitch for Dummies’ recap scene into some of his pictures.
+Realizing that some of his plot twists had sailed over audiences’ heads, in the 1950s Hitchcock began adding a ‘Hitch for Dummies’ recap scene into some of his pictures.
 In Vertigo Kim Novak’s Judy writes a confession that she never sends, as an aid to clueless audience members.
 In North by Northwest Leo G. Carroll shows up twice to redundantly re-state the whole plot.
 Psycho differs in that its exposition dump comes last… it’s like a life preserver thrown to confused and frustrated audiences.
-Simon Oakland’s minutes-long explanation of split personality dynamics is lifted directly from the horror classic Dead of Night (in fact, the entire premise of Psycho is contained in the Michael Redgrave episdoe of 1945’s Dead of Night).
-Some critics thought the psychiatrist scene deadly, but Hitch knew that his audience needed an opportunity to calm down.
+Simon Oakland’s minutes-long explanation of split personality dynamics is lifted directly from the 1945 horror classic Dead of Night . . . in fact, the entire premise of Psycho is contained in the Michael Redgrave episode of that movie.
+Some critics judged the psychiatrist scene deadly dull, but Hitch knew that his audience needed an opportunity to calm down.
 He then sends them on their way with an utterly chilling final image, a stare-down with utter madness.

 This new edition of Psycho will be collectable for another reason — it restores a few bits of material that for fifty years had been relegated to ‘rumor’ status.
 Several ‘new’ shots extend three scenes by just a couple of seconds each.
 There is reportedly another view or two of Norman’s bloody hands in the ‘aftermath cleanup’ scene in the motel bathroom.
 Second, the original finale of the ‘Arbogast on the staircase’ scene has been restored, adding a couple of knife stabs.

 The third addition, a barely two-second cut, was more than a rumor.
-Around 1995 fellow film school friend Douglas Haise pointed out a revelation he’d found hiding in plain sight in the Hitchcock/Truffaut interview book.
-I wrote it up in a 1998 DVD Savant article, and it was later covered in making-of focus in previous Psycho discs.
+Around 1995 fellow film school friend Douglas Haise pointed out something he found hiding in plain sight in the Hitchcock/Truffaut interview book.
+I wrote it up in a 1998 DVD Savant article, and it was later covered in making-of docus in previous Psycho discs.
 At first we were told that this uncensored cut was from a foreign release version.
 The disclaimer in front of this new encoding says that the initial run of Psycho had the extra shots, but they were taken out around the time of the first TV broadcasts … 1966?

 1963 / 119 min.